OpenCerts/opencerts-documentation/document_renderer.md

 ### Template index.js

-Below is an example on how to format your `index.js` file within your custom template folder.
+Below is an example on how to format your `index.js` file within your custom template folder, in this case the govtechDemoCert folder.

 ```javascript
 import DemoCert from "./certificate";